 If you’ve spent most of your life caring for others or in a stressful work environment, learning to make your needs a priority can seem foreign.
-It has taken quite some time for me to allow myself to pursue what makes me truly happy, as opposed to that which is required.
+It has taken quite some time for me to pursue what makes me truly happy, as opposed to that which is required.

 I no longer pay attention to trends or indulge in impulse shopping.
 Instead of trying too hard to appear youthful, I strive to look and feel my best at every age.
 Learning which foods most benefit my health has been truly life-changing.